Party of Growth: 2018 election

 On 26 March 2016, the party was renamed to the "Party of Growth".
 In the 2016 State Duma election, the party scored 1.21%, not breaking the 5% barrier and did not pass to the State Duma.

-In July 2017, Party of Growth announced that it would hold primaries to nominate a presidential candidate for 2018 election.
+In July 2017, Party of Growth announced that it would hold primaries to nominate a presidential candidate for the 2018 election.
 Four candidates participated in the primaries: Oksana Dmitriyeva, Dmitry Potapenko, Dmitry Marinichev and Alexander Huruji.
 Voting was conducted via the internet from August to November 2017.
 On 10 August 2017, the party's press secretary told the media that the results of the primaries will be taken into account at the party congress which will be held to decide the candidate for Party of Growth.
 However, the winner of the primaries would not guarantee themselves the right to run on behalf of the party.
 On 26 November, it was announced that the party would nominate party leader Boris Titov, who was not involved in the primaries.
 According to a person from the party leadership, none of the proposed candidates were able to obtain sufficient support.
 Titov scored 0.8% in the election.

 2023 merger

 In December 2023, it was reported that the party will be merged with New People.

 At a joint congress on 19 April 2024, the New People and the Growth Party announced a legal unification, and all delegates voted for the unification.
-The parties will operate under the general name “New People”.
+The parties will operate under the general name "New People".
 Growth Party leader Boris Titov will head the federal political council.
 The only State Duma deputy from the Growth Party, Oksana Dmitriyeva, announced that she would take the position of chairwoman of the regional branch of New People in Saint Petersburg.
 At the same time, she stated that she did not intend to join the New People faction in the Duma.

 Dissolution

 On 20 November 2025, the Supreme Court of Russia ordered the party's dissolution following a request from the party itself, citing failure to meet legal requirements for regional representation.
-By that time, 32 of its regional branches had been closed or merged, with its remaining 43 branches falling short of the minimum required in at least half of Russia’s federal subjects.
+By that time, 32 of its regional branches had been closed or merged, with its remaining 43 branches falling short of the minimum required in at least half of Russia's federal subjects.